21 Tips For First-Time Thru-Hikers

 5. Prioritize Your Thru-Hike

 It’s a guarantee that life will try to get in the way of your thru-hike.
-If you want to reach your goal, you’ll need to make your thru-hike the number one focus, both on and off the trail.
+If you want to reach your goal, you’ll need to make your thru-hike a primary focus, both on and off the trail.
 This is key while your prepare and while you’re on the trail.
-Fully commit to your hike, make the necessary sacrifices, and you’ll be far more likely to succeed.
+Fully commit to your hike, know how much wiggle room you have, and you’ll be far more likely to succeed.

 Photo credit: Heather Eldridge (CleverHiker.com)